orion1981/react-redux-actions-and-action-creators-lab-web-031317/README.md

 ## Instructions

+If you haven't already, make sure to run `npm insatll -g webpack-dev-server` to get the webpack dev server installed on your machine.

+>Note: If you're on the Learn IDE, this will have already been done for you.

 Imagine we're building a movie app for users to keep track of their favorite movies.
 We'll be building out action creator functions so that the user can take the following actions.

 1. Add a new movie